Is Travelling in West Africa Safe?

 Attitude

-My wife and I travelled all through Morocco, Western Sahara, Mauritania, Senegal and The Gambia in a car, without any problems at all.
-At no stage did we feel unsafe.
-Out of our comfort zone, yes, but unsafe, never.
-Guinea Bissau, Guinea, Sierra Leone and Ghana we travelled by public transport, with no problems at all.
-There are plenty of checkpoints on the roads.
-If you are driving, you will usually be asked where you are going, and where you are from.
-A couple of times we were asked for our passports.
-Sometimes we were just waved through.
-We found that approaching the stops with a positive and friendly attitude worked really well.
-Smiling is infectious.
-Complaining about being stopped and being rude won’t do you any favours.
-Is Travelling in West Africa Safe?
-Having a positive and friendly attitude helps.
+In Guinea-Bissau, Guinea, Sierra Leone and Ghana we used public transport, again with no problems at all.
+There are plenty of checkpoints along the roads.
+If you’re driving, you’ll usually be asked where you’re going and where you are from.
+A couple of times we were asked for our passports; other times, we were simply waved through.
+We found that approaching these stops with a positive and friendly attitude worked really well.
+Smiling is infectious – complaining about being stopped or being rude won’t do you any favours.

 Late nights

 One of the main differences in West Africa is that they are not big drinkers.
-Nightclubs and late night bars are where locals go to dance and socialize, with drunken behavior in general rare.
-Some countries have problems with drug use, like everywhere else, but these are confined to certain neighborhoods and are easy enough to avoid.
-Spending time in the same area enables you to get a feel for it, and you will become familiar with the stall holders and street people.
-You will know how comfortable you feel.
-Is Travelling in West Africa Safe?
-If you want it to be.
+Nightclubs and late night bars are mostly places where locals go to dance and socialize, with drunken behavior being rare.
+Some countries do have issues with drug use, like everywhere else, but these are usually confined to specific neighborhoods that are easy enough to avoid.

 West Africa - local markets are busy places